Challenges and opportunities for AI to help deliver fusion energy: Introduction

 \section{Introduction}

 Nuclear fusion promises abundant and sustainable power generation, but to achieve this, fusion reactors are needed.
 These complex machines operate under extreme conditions and, therefore, their construction and operation require advances in materials development, engineering, real-time control mechanisms, and remote handling.
-These challenges are considerable and often computationally-intensive to address, but the ultimate reward for overcoming them is immense.
+These challenges are considerable and often computationally-intensive to address (see, for example, ref.~\cite{garcia2025challenges}).

 Artificial intelligence (AI) offers a new approach to tackling some of the research problems in fusion.
 AI methods work by identifying patterns and correlations between variables in datasets.
-Applications of AI may involve pattern recognition, image interpretation, or real-time decision making.
+Applications of AI may involve pattern recognition, image interpretation, or real-time decision-making.
 AI tools could offer transformational improvements in data analysis, potentially surpassing the performance of traditional approaches, and even enabling investigations that were previously considered impossible.

-Advances in AI over the past five years have made these methods (in particular deep-learning and foundation models) more accessible, powerful and ubiquitous than ever before.
+Advances in AI over the past five years have made these methods more accessible, powerful and ubiquitous than ever before (in particular deep-learning and foundation models).
 It is natural to ask what can AI do to advance fusion, and what challenges need to be overcome to realize its full benefits.
 These two questions formed the focus of a roundtable discussion hosted by the Institute of Physics at the \textit{FusionFest} Economist event in April 2025.
-The event brought together experts from academia, industry, UKAEA and STFC to discuss the current context, opportunities, and challenges, whose perspectives are explored here.
+The event brought together experts from academia, industry, UK Atomic Energy Authority (UKAEA) and Science and Technology Facilities Council (STFC) to discuss the current context, opportunities, and challenges, whose perspectives are explored here.
+Broad consensus of the involved specialists formed around three core challenges: the necessity to match adequate AI methods to fusion problems; the centrality of data limitations; the importance of trustworthiness throughout model development and deployment.

+This Perspective is not intended as an exhaustive review of AI for fusion, but rather to highlight the potential to use AI in fusion research and outline longer-term ambitions, arguing that many of the challenges AI presents can be mitigated if responsible and robust methodologies are built into the existing current approaches.
+This Perspective article aims to stimulate further discussion and collaborations between academia and industry, fusion experts and AI developers.